raygun101/MarkupKit/README.md

 }
 ```

-The following markup establishes a binding between the `text` property of a `UILabel` instance and the owner's `name` property.
+The following markup establishes a binding between the `text` property of a `UILabel` instance and the controller's `name` property.
 Any changes to `name` will be automatically reflected in the label:

 ```xml
 <UILabel text="$name"/>